hackngit/mjpg-streamer/README.md

-# Mjpg streamer for Rpi Jessie
+# Mjpg streamer for RPi Jessie
 ## How to get an mjpg streamer working on a Raspberry Pi 3 with Debian Jessie OS in plain English.
 ![1367-07](https://cloud.githubusercontent.com/assets/21986609/18231653/2b8c782c-72b7-11e6-92dc-f0bc6c6606a5.jpg)